 - Find a location: Someone searches for your business’s physical location with the intention to visit.

-- Initiate checkout: When someone initial the checkout process to buy something from your site.
+- Initiate checkout: When someone initiates the checkout process to buy something from your site.

 - Lead: when someone expresses interest in your offering, sign up for a trial service or form submission.